-• Advised Brokerage Retirement Accounts: Stifel and your Financial Advisor make available a full range of brokerage services to brokerage Retirement Accounts, including trade execution, investor education, research, and financial tools, as well as, from time to time, recommendations with respect to or for consideration with the investments and assets in your brokerage Retirement Account.
-Section 3 of this addendum includes information about our services and our material conflicts of interest when we provide you with investment advice and recommendations with respect to, or for consideration with, our advised brokerage account arrangements.
+Advised Brokerage Retirement Accounts: Stifel and your Financial Advisor make available a full range of brokerage services to brokerage Retirement Accounts, including trade execution, investor education, research, and financial tools, as well as, from time to time, recommendations with respect to the investments and assets in your brokerage Retirement Account.
+Section 2 of this addendum includes information about our services and our material conflicts of interest when we provide you with investment advice and recommendations with respect to our advised brokerage account arrangements.
 This Addendum applies only with respect to investment advice and recommendations provided with respect to our advised brokerage arrangements.